 -

-Founded by Frederick A. Russell and James T. Lawrie, the Russell & Lawrie drugstore originally occupied the first floor of the Washington Building at Main Street and Broadway in Tarrytown, a Tudor-style building which in 1894 replaced the pre-Revolutionary Edward Covenhoven inn.
-The drugstore moved a couple blocks up Broadway after fire swept the building in 1965.
-Like their crosstown rival, Farrington’s Drug Store, Russell & Lawrie published a series of souvenirs post cards, some of which we collect here.
-Russell & Lawrie card numbered A5888 shows Tarrytown’s Depot Square with the Orchard Street district intact.
-The entire row of buildings behind the train station were demolished in the name…
+Founded by Frederick A. Russell and James T. Lawrie, the Russell & Lawrie drugstore originally occupied the first floor of the Washington Building at Main Street and Broadway in Tarrytown, a Tudor-style building that in 1894 replaced the pre-Revolutionary Edward Covenhoven Inn.
+The drugstore moved a couple blocks up Broadway after a fire swept the building in 1965.
+Like their crosstown rival, Farrington’s Drug Store, Russell & Lawrie published a series of souvenir postcards, some of which we collect here.
+They offer a glimpse of Tarrytown and Sleepy Hollow landmarks frozen at particular points in time.
+View our full collection of cards at our Sleepy Hollow and Tarrytown Post Card Gallery.…

 -